Skip to main content

 The School of Hospitality Management (SHM) has the goal of educating students who will become socially aware hospitality industry professionals with the potential to be highly competitive in the global business arena.
 SHM has created a network of international academic partnerships and opportunities for students.

-There are five ways in which students can study abroad:
+There are four ways in which students can study abroad:

-1. SHM offers semester-long programs in Italy, Spain, Croatia and Hong Kong. the Netherlands, Hong Kong, and Australia.
+3. SHM offers semester-long programs (short presentation) in Italy, Croatia, Hong Kong, and Australia.
 Programs offered through SHM allow the student to complete both major and general education credits.

 4. The University Office of Global Programs offers a number of programs that allow students to complete general education credits.

-For general information about School of Hospitality Management study abroad programs, contact Daniel Mount, Associate Professor of Hospitality Management
+For general information about School of Hospitality Management study abroad programs, contact Irina Tishina, Academic Advisor for the School of Hospitality Management.

 Semester-Long Programs